-SBA PPP Loans: This category includes Small Business Administration Paycheck Protection Program ("PPP") loans that were authorized under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
+SBA PPP Loans: This category includes Small Business Administration ("SBA") Paycheck Protection Program ("PPP") loans that were authorized under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 The PPP was implemented by the Small Business Administration ("SBA") with support from the Department of the Treasury and provided small businesses that were negatively impacted by the COVID-19 pandemic with government guaranteed and potentially forgivable loans that could be used to pay up to eight or twenty-four weeks, depending on the date of the loan, of payroll costs including benefits.
 Funds could also be used to pay interest on mortgages, rent, and utilities.
 PPP loans made by the Company have a maturity of two years and an interest rate of 1%.
 In addition, the SBA pays originating lenders processing fees based on the size of the loan, ranging from 1% to 5% of the loan amount.
 A borrower who meets certain requirements can request loan forgiveness from the SBA.
 If loan forgiveness is granted, the SBA will forward the forgiveness amount to the lender.
+At December 31, 2021 all SBA PPP loans made to borrowers had been forgiven by the SBA.